 Naturally, you want to be assured of the outcomes.
 But can you be?
 And if so, to what extent?

 - Laser vision correction is among the most common surgical procedures performed worldwide– Since it became commercially available in the late-1980s, more than 35 million people have opted for the procedure!– Statistically, it’s also one of the safest medical surgeries you can undergo

-- The vision correction people gain from laser eye surgery isn’t temporary, as is often (wrongly!) assume– As a living organ, the human eye does of course continue to change with age– However, the structural improvements made to the shape and function of the cornea during surgeries are lasting, even in the context of ongoing age-related vision impairment
+- The vision correction people gain from laser eye surgery isn’t temporary, as is often (wrongly!) assumed – As a living organ, the human eye does, of course, continue to change with age, however, the structural improvements made to the shape and function of the cornea during surgeries are lasting, even in the context of ongoing age-related vision changes or impairment

-- The likelihood of experiencing worse vision after laser eye surgery than before it is incredibly small– If you don’t already have corrected vision – i.e. you don’t currently wear glasses – there is very little chance at all that your vision could be worsened by surgery– If you do already have corrected vision, the chances that your best spectacle-corrected visual acuity (BSCVA) being reduced by surgery is extremely slim; somewhere in the region of 1:1000 (0.1%)
+- The likelihood of experiencing worse vision after refractive surgery than before is incredibly small.
+If you don’t already have corrected vision – i.e. you don’t currently wear glasses – there is very little chance at all that your vision could be worsened by eye laser surgery.
+If you do already have corrected vision, the chances that your best spectacle-corrected visual acuity (BSCVA) being reduced by surgery is extremely slim; somewhere in the region of 1 in 1000 (0.1%)